paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 ## Project history
 This project was initiated by philosopher [Paul Franceschi](www.paulfranceschi.com) in February 2023.

+* v1.1.0: expanded completion for training data related to questions of the type: 'What is the contrary of courage?'
-* v1.0.2: expanded completion for traiing data; Italian set of concepts
+* v1.0.2: expanded completion for training data; Italian set of concepts
 * v0.993: optimzed code for speed
 * v0.992: csv file upload expanded
 * v0.99: optimized prompts and completions for fine-tuning